remotion-dev/remotion/packages/docs/docs/lambda/aws-sqs-lambda-integration.md

       ],
     });
     ```

-    This role is assigned to [enqueue-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/lib/remotion-cdk-starter-stack.ts#L86), with access to Cloudwatch.
+    This role is assigned to [enqueue-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/lib/remotion-cdk-starter-stack.ts#L86), to allow it to write Cloudwatch logs.

   ```bash title="remotionSQSLambdaRole"